nnethercote/Rust-CUDA/guide/src/faq.md

 - NVVM IR is a __subset__ of LLVM IR, there are tons of things that NVVM will not accept.
 Such as a lot of function attrs not being allowed.
 This is well documented and you can find the spec [here](https://docs.nvidia.com/cuda/nvvm-ir-spec/index.html).
 Not to mention many bugs in libNVVM that I have found along the way, the most infuriating of which is nvvm not accepting integer types that arent `i1, i8, i16, i32, or i64`.
-This required special handling in the codegen to convert these "irregular" types into vector types.
+This required special handling in the codegen backend to convert these "irregular" types into vector types.

 ## What is the point of using Rust if a lot of things in kernels are unsafe?